hasura/learn-graphql/tutorials/mobile/unity/tutorial-site/content/matchmaking/2-unity-integration.md

 ﻿---
 title: "Unity Integration"
-metaTitle: "Integrating Hasura backend with Unity | Hasura GraphQL Tutorial"
+metaTitle: "Integrating Hasura backend with Unity | GraphQL Unity Hasura Tutorial"
 metaDescription: "Utilizing a graphQl client for Unity, we will integrate with our Hasura backend"
 ---